BOND

 Northstar Elementary first welcomed students in 1960.
 In the decades since, the school has proudly served the community and undergone expansions and updates to become the 45,000 square-foot building we know today.

 In 2024, district officials tasked Boyd Jones Construction with conducting a comprehensive facility assessment to determine the best course of action to address the challenges at Northstar.
-More than $22.5 million worth of deficiencies were identified as necessary for the school to meet current code requirements, including several that require repair within the next 1-5 years.
+More than $22.5 million in deficiencies were identified as necessary for the school to meet current code requirements, including several that require repair within the next 1-5 years.

-An advisory task force that includes community members was organized by the district to study the issues at Northstar.
+An advisory task force that included community members was organized by the district to study the issues at Northstar.
 This group met multiple times throughout the spring and examined three options for the aging elementary school.

 The first option was simply addressing the highest-priority needs at Northstar.
 The second option was a full-scale renovation of the school, with an addition that includes a gymnasium and classrooms.